September 30, Reading 1 – 1 Kings 22

 “Who will entice Ahab, that he may go up and fall at Ramoth-gilead?”

-This passage gives us a fascinating glimpse into heavenly politics, the spiritual happenings that occur outside of our perception.
+This passage gives us a glimpse into heavenly politics, the spiritual happens that occur outside of our perception.

 A spirit comes and says,